sprawld/svelte-pipeable-store/README.md

 Actually it can do a lot more: particularly allowing multiple inputs.

 Piped operators provide a more readable, declarative syntax, which is good in-and-of itself.
-And while adding `pipe` to the stores requires little addition to the codebase, a plethora of operators is a larger task.
+And while `pipe` adds little extra weight codebase, a toolkit of Operators does.
-Alternatively users could write their own, but then why wouldn't you use a `derived` store?
+Alternatively users could be asked to write their own, but then why wouldn't you use a `derived` store?

 I'm going to argue that piped operators provide helpful function encapsulation & pattern reuse.
 It retains the simplicity of the original store API, while allowing space for some extensions.
-And that a few useful patterns (at least `map`,`filter` and `scan`, `debounce` and `wait`) are worthy of adding to the svelte store.
+And that a few useful patterns (at least `map`,`filter` and `scan`, `debounce` and `wait`) are worthy of providing out-of-the-box.

 If we start with the `map` operator, this can be done trivially with a `derived` store: